Last updated on 2026-03-12

 Program Structure

 The Advanced College Diploma in Journalism is structured over a period of 6 semesters.
-This program is designed to provide students with a comprehensive understanding of journalism through a hands-on approach.
-Key features of the program structure include:
+This program offers a comprehensive learning experience that combines theoretical knowledge with practical application.
+Students will engage in various hands-on activities, including:

 - Real-life experience working on Humber's online news site, campus newspaper, and radio station.